 Father and son are tight and basketball is a shared bond.
 Doug Collins' postgame press conferences are usually packed with his family members and he brought his small grandchildren to the podium last year after playoff wins.

 Collins coached the Chicago Bulls and Chris was raised in Illinois.

 "One of my biggest adjustments, when he went away to college, was missing my buddy laying on the couch next to me watching all of those NBA games and talking about the games with me," Doug Collins said.

 Krzyzewski could soon experience the same empty nest feeling.
 Chris Collins has been a hot candidate for coaching vacancies the last two seasons and he's rumored to be in the mix to take over at Northwestern.

 "It would have to be the right spot to give him a chance to go in and do it well," Doug Collins said.
-"I'm hoping he gets an opportunity one of these days.

 Up first, helping the Blue Devils win their third national championship since he joined the coaching staff.

 Once the March Madness run ends, Chris Collins could be moving on.
 His father says Chris is ready to stand on his own.